Frequently Asked Questions

 Who is eligible to file a discrimination complaint?

-- Who works in Salina may request information concerning employment discrimination
+- Who works or attempted to obtain employment in Salina may request information concerning employment discrimination

-- Who owns or rents property in Salina may request information concerning housing discrimination
+- Who owns, rents, or attempted to secure property in Salina may request information concerning housing discrimination

 - Who lives, works or visits Salina may request information concerning public accommodation discrimination

 You may remain anonymous if you want information only.
 In order to file a discrimination complaint, we need information about you and the individuals and organizations that a complaint will be filed against.